datajerk/ctf-write-ups/pbctf2020/amazing_rop/README.md

 The challenge author kindly provided a stack dump, we do not even have to use GDB with this.

-We can scrap the return address (back to `main`) from the first stack diagram (before `Input some text:`) to compute the base process address--required for our ROP chain.
+We can scrape the return address (back to `main`) from the first stack diagram (before `Input some text:`) to compute the base process address--required for our ROP chain.
 Just look 10 lines down to:

 ```
 0xff8bed6c | 99 65 5f 56 90 ed 8b ff |